Reference

 1. Replace Fall Anemone with Rose

-The Pink Blushing Knockout rose I had in CT would be perfect.
-It will have the height I want to come up over the sill of the window, and the fullness to anchor that end of the garden.
+My first thought was to replace it with the Pink Blushing Knockout rose I had in CT for the height I want to come up over the sill of the window, and the fullness to anchor that end of the garden.
 I remember it had a lovely fragrance.

 The privet by the garage door is gone.
 Jeronimo took it out when he came to clean up the leaves on December 6.
-Now there is a blank wall.
+I dithered over lots of possibilities -- hollyhocks, a Windwalker salvia, the white bowl, moving the bbq grill there, placing a rain barrel or rain chain at the canale, so many possibilities.

 The table, along with two of the patio chairs had been below the rr ties by my potting bench, and I loved sitting there in shade on summer days.
 It was a useful stopping place as I worked at the back of the garden.
 It drew the eye toward the fence.